jamie-brannan/hundred-days-swift/08__projectSeven/d034__notes.md

 >This is almost identical to the code from project 4, but you'll notice I've added a `detailItem` property that will contain our `Petition` instance.
 >
 :white_check_mark: added

 >That was the easy bit.
-The hard bit is that we can't just drop the petition text into the web view, because it will probably look tiny.
-Instead, we need to wrap it in some HTML, which is a whole other language with its own rules and its own complexities.
+The hard bit is that **we can't just drop the petition text into the web view**, because it will probably look tiny.
+>* Instead, we need to wrap it in some HTML, which is a whole other language with its own rules and its own complexities.
 >
 >Now, this series isn't called "Hacking with HTML," so I don't intend to go into much detail here.
+However, I will say that the HTML we're going to use tells iOS that
+>* the page fits mobile devices,
+>* and that we want the font size to be 150% of the standard font size.
+>
-However, I will say that the HTML we're going to use tells iOS that the page fits mobile devices, and that we want the font size to be 150% of the standard font size.
-All that HTML will be combined with the `body` value from our petition, then sent to the web view.
+>All that HTML will be combined with the `body` value from our petition, then sent to the web view.
 >
 >Place this in `viewDidLoad()`, directly beneath the call to `super.viewDidLoad()`: